eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 * Publish it to npm
 * Use it in your project

-## What You Will Build
+## What you will build

 In the remainder of this post, we're going to create a custom formatter that outputs ESLint results to [TOML](https://toml.io/).
 TOML is a format for representing data, similar to JSON or YAML.
 Developers often use TOML for config files, as it's optimized for human readability.

-The custom formatter we'll build will take an ESLint formatter `results`object like this:
+The custom formatter we'll build will take an ESLint formatter `results` object like this:

 ```js